JWT Decoder

 HS256 HS384 HS512

 Uses a shared secret key for both signing and verification.
-Fast and simple, perfect for single-application scenarios.
+Based on HMAC-SHA algorithms.
+Fast, simple, and perfect for single-application scenarios where both signer and verifier share the secret.

 Use Cases: